 Justin Watrel (the blogger) at “The Pumpkin Blaze” during the Halloween holidays

 I had the most amazing Chinese meal at New Happy Garden at 440 South Riverside Avenue #440 in the ShopRite Mall next to the Blaze and I highly recommend the restaurant.
-The Orange Chicken with Pork Fried and egg rolls.
+Dong Happy Gardens in Croton on the Hudson has the most amazing food and service.
+Don’t underestimate this little gem

 A much more toned down Halloween than in the past but between the all events it made Halloween a more special time to get my mind off everything going on in the world.